Last Updated @ 11:08 (CET) on 07/08/2020

 As a travel company that relies on the steady financial support of our local partners in the tourism, gastronomy, nightlife, hospitality, culture and events sectors, Poland In Your Pocket is essentially a microcosm of the industries suffering most right now.
 We therefore encourage you to think about how you can help more broadly.
 Read our articles on How to Help Local Industries & Causes During Coronavirus Crisis, and Charitable Gastro Initiatives Worth Supporting.

 Is the spread of COVID-19 in Warsaw currently Increasing or Decreasing?When stay-at-home lockdown restrictions were imposed on Polish society in mid-March, the number of new cases of COVID-19 in Poland increased gradually before plateauing at about 300 new cases per day at the end of March.
 Throughout April and May the rate of the virus' spread was stable at about this rate.
-Since the easing of restrictions in late May and early June, allowing people to gather and businesses to reopen, Poland has thus far avoided a dreaded ‘second wave’ or concerning new spike in COVID-19 cases.
-The number of new cases remains steady at about 300 new cases per day, neither increasing or decreasing from that mean significantly.
+Since the easing of restrictions in late May and early June, allowing people to gather and businesses to reopen, Poland would appear to be experiencing the start of a ‘second wave’ as the number of new cases remains on the increase at about 590 new cases per day.

 Lockdown restrictions in Poland have now been lifted.